evakv0th/war-simulator/README.md

 - Add planes and tanks to your armies.
 Both have fuel requirements, so you cant spam heavy tech.
 - Weapons have requirements for bullets.
 - Engage in battles between armies with various advantages and strengths.
-- User authentication with role-based access control (normal user or admin).

 ## Getting Started